isid555/Web-Dev_Revision-100x-/Week8/notes.md

 success: A boolean that indicates whether the parsing/validation was successful.
 data: The parsed data, only available if success is true.
 error: The error details, only available if success is false.

+> The $inc operator in MongoDB is used to increment (or decrement) the value of a field by a specified amount.
+In your code: